IDAES/idaes-pse/docs/reference_guides/model_libraries/generic/unit_models/heat_exchanger.rst

 -------

 The example below demonstrates how to initialize the HeatExchanger model, and override the default temperature difference calculation.
+This example also demonstrates how to assign custom names to the hot and cold sides of the heat exchanger.

 .. testcode::